wp-plugins/mycurator/README.txt

 3. New saved page meta box with images in WordPress post editor.

 == Changelog ==

+= 1.1.2 =
+* Fix to delete saved featured post thumbnail image when a training post is deleted
+* If you saved first picture as a featured post thumbnail, you will find many Unattached images in your Media Library
+* Remove unattached images by choosing Unattached link at top of Media Library page, then use Bulk Actions to Delete Permanently
+* See http://www.target-info.com/2012/09/01/update-to-version-1-1-2-to-fix-image-delete-problem/ for more information

 = 1.1.1 =
 * To support languages, you can customize the text of the link to the original or saved page